rikkimongoose/wiregock/README.md

 ### Templates

-Templates support with default request variables like it was implemented in Wiremock.go
+Templates support with default request variables like it was implemented in Wiremock.